nlnzcollservices/podcast-collector/documentation/Technical_Documentation_for _Podcast_Processing.md

 Detail any external services the system interacts with, such as:
 - Google Sheets API
 - Alma API
-- Email servers

 ## Current State Functionality

 ### Main Script
 - **Purpose:** Manages the overall workflow of the podcast processing system.
-- **Functions:** Downloads emails, processes attachments, updates databases, manages records, and handles file clean-ups.
+- **Functions:**Run podcast pipeline, which includes harvesting, making bib records, making SIPs, updating records, and  also it handles file clean-ups.
 - **Key Features:**
   - Integration with Google Sheets for data management.
-  - Use of external libraries for email handling and data parsing.
+  - Use of external libraries for data parsing.
   - Extensive logging for debugging and tracking the process flow.

 ### Record Creation Script